grstavares/grstavares/README.md

 - I put two full _Serverless_ applications in production (one webshop and one Enterprise Application).
 - I'm a [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/)

+## Social Presence

 You can find more details about my career like history, certifications, and organizations at my [LinkedIn profile](https://www.linkedin.com/in/gustavares/).

+You can find some code that I shared in my [GitHub Profile](https://github.com/grstavares).

+I don't tweet to much, by I constantly retweet things related to Serverless, Brazilian Politics, European Politics and random jokes and memes at [@grstavares](https://twitter.com/grstavares).

+My most active social network is [Untapped](https://untappd.com/user/grstavares).

+I'm helping organizing Serverless meetups together with some friends at the [Serverless Berlin Meetup](https://www.meetup.com/serverless-berlin/) group.